tonytvo/blog-generator/content/blog/value-investing-summary/index.md

     - sustainable competitive advantage through innovation
     - competition between online and offline organizations
     - level of advertising expense
-    - lower prices, new products and increased service and common weapons of choice and they lead to lower profitability for companies.
+    - lower prices, new products and increased service and common weapons of choice and they l0ead to lower profitability for companies.
     - look for industry with few companies, high growth and low fixed costs